 Yvette McCoy is the owner of Speak Well Solutions.
 She specializes in adult communication disorders and swallowing disorders.
 She has extensive training in assessment of swallowing disorders and holds the designation of Board Certified Swallowing Specialist (BCS-S) The American Board of Swallowing and Swallowing Disorders describes A speech-language pathologist who is a Board Certified Specialist in swallowing and swallowing disorders as an individual who “Maintains exceptional, high-level skills and clinical experience in the evaluation and treatment of swallowing disorders.
 A BCS-S speech-language pathologist has chosen to specialize in this area.,that is, they devote a significant amount of their clinical practice and continuing education to diagnosing and treating this complex disorder.
 Because of this dedication and training, a BCS-S speech-language pathologist has learned the latest, state-of-the art clinical approaches and can most effectively and efficiently evaluate and treat individuals with swallowing disorders.
 A BCS-S specialist has studied extensively and remains current on research in the field of swallowing and swallowing disorders.
 The BCS-S specialist provides appropriate, evidence-based treatment techniques to address the swallowing problem(s) of each individual, based upon the comprehensive swallowing assessment” For more information regarding swallowing disorders please visit http://www.swallowingdisorders.org/ She has training in the area of FEES (Fiberoptic Endoscopic Examination of Swallowing) and MBSImP (Modified Barium Swallow Impairment Profile).
 She also has training in accent reduction and is certified by the Institute of Language and Phonology.
 She also provides treatment for motor speech disorders and child language disorders.
 She is a former military wife and mother of three.
 She has received six ACE awards (2012, 2013, 2014, 2015, 2016) from the American Speech-Language Hearing Association for outstanding continuing education.
+Finally, she is an adjunct instructor at the University of Maryland in College Park.
 Yvette earned a master’s degree in speech pathology from Southern Illinois University at Edwardsville.

 Gwendolyn Jenkins specializes in speech therapy for children including expertise in the areas of child language disorders, autism, and special needs.
 She is a Baltimore native and a mother of two.
 Gwen earned a master’s degree in hearing and speech science from Vanderbilt University and a master’s degree in special education (mild-moderate disabilities) from John Hopkins University.